Dr. Jeffrey S. Cohen, DVM, DACVIM

 For over 29 years, Dr. Cohen has been using flexible and rigid scopes for a variety of pet medical issues.
 Sometimes, he retrieves coins or small toys swallowed by overzealous puppies, or pulls blades of grass from the noses of sneezing cats; biopsies the small bowel of a cancer patient, or pulls a weed from the deep ear canal of a hunting dog, or a mineralized stone from a pet with a chronic urinary tract infection.
 For these patients, Dr. Cohen either avoided a surgery or performed a procedure that could not have been achieved without this equipment or his proficiency.

 Building on his expertise in endoscopy, Dr. Cohen is extensively trained in Laparoscopy, the use of specialized rigid scopes into the chest or abdominal cavities with related surgical applications.
 Rigid endoscopes in some cases carry remote-manipulation surgical tools in addition to providing a view of an internal body part.
 These techniques often provide a quick and relatively non-invasive means of obtaining answers that would otherwise require major surgery or expensive diagnostic testing.
 Further advantages of laparoscopy for the patient include a shortened anesthesia, better patient comfort, reduced surgical stress, and more rapid recovery.
 We have invested in the most advanced Storz HD Endoscopy equipment, currently only available at teaching hospitals here in California.
-Additionally, Specialist Dr. Timothy McCarthy DVM DACVS, the authority on Endoscopy, Laparoscopy & Minimally Invasive Surgery joins our practice each month to serve your pet and expand our healing protocols.
+Additionally we have been privileged to have, Specialist Dr. Timothy McCarthy DVM DACVS, the authority on Endoscopy, Laparoscopy & Minimally Invasive Surgery to mentor/train Dr. Cohen in advanced techniques, one-on-one at our facility.

 Please inquire when calling about scheduling our rapid recovery, advanced LapSpay.